zuccha/smw-code/sprites/gunstar_heroes_bomb/README.md

 6. In Lunar Magic, open the "Palette Editor" and import `Palettes/gunstar_heroes_bomb.pal`.
 7. Run PIXI.
-8. Insert the sprite in Lunar Magic with the "Insert Manual..." command.
+8. Insert the sprite in Lunar Magic with the _Insert Manual..._ command.
 The sprite accepts four extra bytes and the extra bit; their behavior is described in detail in `PIXI/sprites/gunstar_heroes_bomb.asm`.